REMOTE JOBS FOR PREGNANT WOMEN

 Anyone can create and sell handmade items on a site like Etsy.
 But turning an Etsy shop into more than a side hustle?
 Well, that’s another story.
 One that requires entrepreneurial drive, serious dedication, and – quite frequently – a capital investment.

 More and more companies are bringing their customer service model into modern times with at-home customer service representatives.
 These remote workers typically answer customer questions about products and services, respond to issues with online orders, and handle any number of other customer service needs.
+So, if customers cannot find their answers in your knowledge base, they can contact customer reps to receive assistance anytime they want.

 What do you need to get started?
 Easy: a high-speed internet connection, a quality headset, a can-do attitude, and solid verbal communication skills.